Memories; no particular order.

 His shop smelled like machine oil and cut wood and discount tobacco.
 Smells that go all the way down, make the exact shape, in my mind, of grandfather.
 I can’t think of him without feeling steeped in those things.

 Generally, he was taciturn and solitary, but when it rained he became even more inward.
 I don’t know where he went when that happened.
 My mom was the same way.
 And grandmother.

 I remember, as a kid, that if I was with them and it rained, they became perfectly still.
 We would be in the house, hear storm sounds, and the room would suddenly feel oppressive, wrong.
 Mom, grandparents…they would sit quietly, tense, staring at the wall.

-I would run outside, cross the sheets of rain, and hide in grandfather’s shop.
+I would run outside, crossing the sheets of rain, and hide in grandfather’s shop.
 I’d lie flat, smell the oil and wood, wait out the storm.

-Leaves tumbling outside.
+Leaves tumbling in the wind.
 Rain pacing the roof; thunder stomping.

 The shop that was grandfather’s solitude…I’d burrow my senses into it, hide from the memories of others.